careweather/oneil/README.md

 Try closing all VS Code files and closing VS Code to clear its mystery cache.

+## Contributing

+If you're interested in contributing, email [us](mailto:oneil@careweather.com).

 ## About

 The initial methodology that inspired Oneil was proposed in Chapter 3 of [Concepts for Rapid-refresh, Global Ocean Surface Wind Measurement Evaluated Using Full-system Parametric Extrema Modeling](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=10166&context=etd), by M. Patrick Walton.
 For that work, the methodology was painfully implemented in a Google sheet.
 The conclusion provided ideas and inspiration for early versions of Oneil.

 Oneil was developed at Care Weather Technologies, Inc. to support design of the Veery scatterometer.
-Veery is designed to perform as well as $100M heritage scatterometers at 3 orders of magnitude less cost.
-This dramatic improvement was facilitated in part by Oneil's streamlined system engineering capabilities.
+Veery is designed to perform as well as $100M heritage scatterometers at orders of magnitude less cost.
+This dramatic improvement is facilitated in part by Oneil's streamlined systems engineering capabilities.

 Oneil is named after American physicist and space activist [Gerard K. O'Neill](https://en.wikipedia.org/wiki/Gerard_K._O%27Neill) who proposed the gargantuan space settlements known as [O'Neill cylinders](https://en.wikipedia.org/wiki/O%27Neill_cylinder).
 We built Oneil to meet our own needs, but we hope it stitches together the many domains required to make O'Neill cylinders and move humanity up the [Kardashev scale](https://en.wikipedia.org/wiki/Kardashev_scale).